 In fact, some credit card experts have dozens of cards under their name to have a better FICO score, per Time.

 This is untrue.
-There are numerous inaccuracies on a credit report.
+There are numerous inaccuracies in a credit report.
 That is why each year you should request a free one to review it for errors.
 Correcting those errors could raise your score.

 While a negative account on your credit report hurts your score, the more time that passes and the more positive credit history you add, the less that negative activity impacts your score.

 Recent information, according to Bankrate.com, is weighed heavier than past information.
-So, a negative report from five years ago will have little impact when you have had excellent history the last two years.
+So, a negative report from five years ago will have little impact when you have had the excellent history the last two years.